ceciliacal/DEBS_2022/README.md

 There are two main applications inside one single Gradle project.

-To send data batches to my solution, it was created a Kafka producer application (class "kakfa.Producer").
-A kafka consumer ("kafka.Consumer") application was instead created to listen to the Kafka broker's topic the producer sends data to, and to process those data with the stream processing framework Apache Flink.
+To send data batches to our solution, it was created a Kafka producer application (class "kakfa.Producer").
+A kafka consumer ("kafka.Consumer") application was instead realized to listen to the Kafka broker's topic the producer sends data to, and to process those data with the open-source, data stream processing framework Apache Flink.
-Once one 5 minutes window fires its results, it sends them back to the producer application through a Socket API.
-IP address is set to "localhost" but port must be passed as argument - e.g.: "6668" (see below is "Setup").
+Each time the 5-minute long tumbling window fires its results, it sends them back to the producer application through a Socket API.
+IP address is set to "localhost" but port must be passed as argument - e.g.: "6668" (see below "Setup").

-Results are eventually sent from the producer application to the evaluation platform through gRPC API provided by Grand Challenge DEBS.
+Results are eventually sent from the producer application to the evaluation platform through gRPC API  provided by the Grand Challenge chairs.

-Kafka and Zookeeper runs on Docker containers defined in docker-compose.yml file.
+Kafka and Zookeeper run in Docker containers defined in docker-compose.yml file.
 Each one of the two applications (producer and consumer) has its own main method and can be built and launched using Gradle.

 ## Technologies
-Project is created with:
+The proposed solution is based on the following frameworks and tools:
 * Java version: openjdk 11.0.14.1
 * Gradle version: 7.4
 * Docker: 20.10.12